kube-reporting/metering-operator/Documentation/report.md

 ### reportingStart

 To support running a Report against existing data, you can set the `spec.reportingStart` ***REMOVED***eld to a RFC3339 timestamp to tell the Report to run according to its `schedule` starting from `reportingStart` rather than the current time.
 One important thing to understand is that this will result in the reporting-operator running many queries in succession for each interval in the schedule that's between the `reportingStart` time and the current time.
 This could be thousands of queries if the period is less than daily and the `reportingStart` is more than a few months back.

 As an example of how to use this ***REMOVED***eld, if you had data already collected dating back to January 1st, 2018 which you wanted to be included in your Report, you could create a report with the following values:

+*`reportingStart` is a required ***REMOVED***eld. *

 ```
 apiVersion: metering.openshift.io/v1alpha1